Harold Keller: Post-war life

 Harold Keller survived the war and returned to his wife Ruby in Iowa.
 They raised two boys and one girl.
+He was the only one of six flag-raisers who had children.

 Though Keller virtually never spoke of the war, Marine researchers found evidence that he acknowledged the fact that he was one of the second flag raisers at least twice: first, in a letter to Ruby written from Iwo Jima in February or March 1945; and decades later, circa 1977, in a newsletter of his employer (a company called Surge) in which his participation is stated unambiguously.
-Additionally, Keller's private scrapbook contained a strongly-worded letter from Major General Philip H. Torrey, dated 17 September 1945, which suggests that Keller might have attempted to correct the record but was silenced.
+Additionally, Keller's private scrapbook contained a strongly worded letter from Major General Philip H. Torrey, dated 17 September 1945, which suggests that Keller might have attempted to correct the record but was silenced.

 Keller worked a series of jobs in his hometown and was also a member of the volunteer fire department in Brooklyn for 30 years, eventually becoming the fire chief.
 He died of a heart attack on March 13, 1979.
 He was buried in the Brooklyn Memorial Cemetery.

 Marine Corps War Memorial

 The Marine Corps War Memorial (also known as the Iwo Jima Memorial) in Arlington, Virginia, was dedicated on November 10, 1954.
 The monument was sculptured by Felix de Weldon from the photograph of the second flag raising on Mount Suribachi.
-Since October 23, 2016, Harold Keller is depicted as the second Marine figure from the base of the flagstaff on the memorial.
+It has been acknowledged since October 23, 2016, that Harold Keller is depicted as the second Marine figure from the base of the flagstaff on the memorial.

 President Dwight D. Eisenhower sat upfront during the dedication ceremony with Vice President Richard Nixon, Secretary of Defense Charles E. Wilson, Deputy Secretary of Defense Robert Anderson, and General Lemuel C. Shepherd, the 20th Commandant of the Marine Corps.
 Ira Hayes, one of the three surviving flag raisers (Hayes, Schultz, and Keller) depicted on the monument, was also seated upfront with John Bradley (incorrectly identified as a flag raiser until June 23, 2016), Rene Gagnon (incorrectly identified as a flag raiser until October 16, 2019), Mrs Martha Strank, Mrs. Ada Belle Block, and Mrs. Goldie Price (mother of Franklin Sousley).
 Those giving remarks at the dedication included Robert Anderson, Chairman of Day; Colonel J.W.
 Moreau, U.S. Marine Corps (Retired), President, Marine Corps War Memorial Foundation; General Shepherd, who presented the memorial to the American people; Felix de Weldon; and Richard Nixon, who gave the dedication address.
 Inscribed on the memorial are the following words: